Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Number of sponsored visits that could not find their triggering URL in history.
 We expect this to be a small number just due to the navigation layer manipulating URLs.
 A large or growing value may be a concern.
+  - ``pages_need_frecency_recalculation``
+    Number of pages in need of a frecency recalculation.
+This number should remain small compared to the total number of pages in the database (see the `PLACES_PAGES_COUNT` histogram).
+It can be used to valuate the frequency and size of recalculations, for performance reasons.

 Search Engagement Telemetry
 ---------------------------